-Vitamin C is an essential nutrient and powerful antioxidant.
-Vitamin C also aids in the absorption of non-heme (plant) iron, and supports immune function and the formation of collagen, a protein used to make skin, connective tissue, and blood vessels, along with supporting bone and tissue repair.
-Low blood levels of vitamin C have been associated with an elevated risk of cardiovascular disease, type 2 diabetes and cancer.
+Vitamin C is an essential nutrient and a powerful antioxidant.
+This water soluble vitamin can aid in the reduction of exercise-induced free-radical production, which can damage healthy tissues and cause premature fatigue during exercise.
+Vitamin C also aids in the absorption of non-heme (plant) iron, supports immune function and is required for the formation of collagen, a protein used to make skin, connective tissue, and blood vessels, along with supporting bone and tissue repair.
+However, too much vitamin C as a supplement may interfere with an athlete's adaptations to exercise training.
 Research has shown that the amount of vitamin C absorbed into the blood can differ between people even when the same amount is consumed.
 Some people do not process vitamin C from the diet as efficiently as others and are at a greater risk of vitamin C deficiency.
-Studies have shown that the ability to process vitamin C efficiently depends on a gene called GSTT1.\
+Two recent studies have shown that the ability to process vitamin C efficiently depends on a gene called GSTT1.

-\Cahill LE et al. Functional genetic variants of glutathione S-transferase protect against serum ascorbic acid deficiency.
+Cahill LE et al. Functional genetic variants of glutathione S-transferase protect against serum ascorbic acid deficiency.
 American Journal of Clinical Nutrition.
 2009;90:1411-7.
 Horska A et al. Vitamin C levels in blood are influenced by polymorphisms in glutathione S-transferases.
 European Journal of Nutrition.
 2011;50:437-46.